 Q: If I am applying for a research grant, individual grant or fellowship, do I have to go through your office?

 It depends on the funding agency.
 If a grant would be paid to the College, we do a brief internal approvals process before the application is submitted.
-Even with awards paid directly to you, the Office of Corporate, Foundation and Government Relations may be able to help ensure that you have the best chance in getting your grant.
-We may know of other recipients of the kind of fellowship for which you are applying and may be able to share success stories, presentation techniques, or other information on things to include with or in your proposal.
+Even with awards paid directly to you, the Office of Corporate, Foundation and Government Relations can increase your chances of getting your grant.
+We may know of other recipients of the fellowship for which you are applying and may be able to share success stories, presentation techniques, or other information on things to include with or in your proposal.
 Also, we may know of another faculty member applying for the same fellowship, and we can work with you to coordinate the appropriate timing for your proposal.

 In addition, if we know that you have received a fellowship grant, it is helpful for us and for others at Connecticut College to know that you have received it.
 Your experience could help another faculty member in getting a grant.
 If you have received a fellowship from a foundation that also makes institutional grants, it is important for us to have that information in our historical file on the foundation.

 Often when we are applying for an institutional grant, it helps in building our case when we can talk about the history that the college and its faculty already have with the funder.
 It is also helpful for us to be aware of your fellowships when we are applying to or working with a funder on a program that is close to your discipline.
-If we can share with them that our faculty in Economics, for example, have received grants for their work, it may potentially help us to get a larger institutional grant for a collaborative program between Economics and History or for CISLA internships, etc.
+If we can share with them that our faculty have received grants for their work, it may potentially help us to get a larger institutional grant for a collaborative program.